Getting Started with the SDK

 This technical documentation covers the implementation of CafSDK for Android, detailing the configuration, initialization, execution of capture flows, and advanced customizations.

-Currently, CafSDK integrates 2 main modules: Face Liveness (FL) and Document Detector (DD), executed sequentially with a unified configuration interface.
+Currently, CafSDK integrates two main modules: Face Liveness (FL) and Document Detector (DD), executed sequentially with a unified configuration interface.

 What is Face Liveness